Moelgaard91/YoutubePlaylist/README.md

 		npm install -g coffee-script

-When you have gloned the project, navigate to the root of the project in a shell, and run:
+When you have cloned the project, navigate to the root of the project in a shell, and run:

 		npm install